RensHofman/SeismicMatch/README.md

 - **template_data_structure** *(str, optional)*: description of the data
      structure (folders & filenames) within `template_data_path`.
      Placeholders can (and should) be used to include the data folder, year,
-     netowrk code, station code, location code, channel code and the julian
+     network code, station code, location code, channel code and the julian
      day in curly brackets: {data_path}, {year}, {net}, {sta}, {loc}, {cha},
      {loc}, {julday}.
+The tag {quality} can be used optionally to include a
+     data quality flag.
 Defaults to the `data_structure` as defined under
      'folders and file structure'.

 #### pre-processing settings: